 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Transcom reported total carbon emissions of approximately 32,323,000 kg CO2e, with emissions distributed across various scopes: 2,347,000 kg CO2e from Scope 1, 11,228,000 kg CO2e from Scope 2, and 18,669,000 kg CO2e from Scope 3.
-This represents a slight increase from the previous year, where total emissions were about 32,211,000 kg CO2e.
+In 2023, Transcom reported total carbon emissions of approximately 32,323,000 kg CO2e, comprising 2,347,000 kg CO2e from Scope 1, 11,228,000 kg CO2e from Scope 2, and 18,669,000 kg CO2e from Scope 3 emissions.
+This marks a slight increase in total emissions compared to 2022, where emissions were about 32,211,000 kg CO2e.
 In 2022, Transcom's emissions included 2,602,000 kg CO2e from Scope 1, 10,615,000 kg CO2e from Scope 2, and 18,995,000 kg CO2e from Scope 3.
-The company has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
+The company has not disclosed specific reduction targets or initiatives, indicating a lack of formal commitments to emissions reduction strategies such as Science-Based Targets Initiative (SBTi) targets or climate pledges.
 Transcom's emissions profile highlights a significant reliance on Scope 2 emissions, primarily from purchased electricity, which accounted for a substantial portion of their total emissions.
-The company continues to monitor and report its emissions, reflecting a commitment to transparency in its climate impact, although specific reduction strategies have not been outlined.
+The company continues to operate within the global context of increasing corporate responsibility towards climate action, yet specific reduction initiatives or targets remain unspecified.

 Access structured emissions data, company-specific emission factors, and source documents